yooess1307/product-management-portfolio/01-technical-prototypes/recalltutor/PRD.md

 ### 7.3 State Lifecycle and Memory Sandboxing
 * **Thread Sandboxing:** The agent only queries memory rows tied to the active session ID.
 Switching chats unbinds previous context immediately, ensuring clean isolation between topics.
 * **Cascading Cleanup:** Deleting a study session from history automatically purges all attached memory tags, leaving no orphaned student data in storage.

+---

+## 8. Product Health & Success Metrics

+We measure RecallTutor on three practical levels: are students sticking to their spaced revision habits (L0), is the tutor accurately remembering their past mistakes and teaching preferences (L1), and is the app responding quickly without breaking (L2)?

+### 8.1 L0: Study Habits & Retention
+* **7-Day Return Rate:** Do students return after a week to review concepts they previously struggled with?
+  * *Target:* At least 40% of active learners return for a spaced practice session after 7 days.
+* **Drill Completion Rate:** Do students work through a problem checkpoint until they reach the final answer, rather than abandoning the chat midway?
+  * *Target:* At least 85% of started practice sessions are completed.

+### 8.2 L1: Memory & Tutoring Quality
+* **Zero-Reprompt Sessions:** Can a returning student jump straight into practice without spending the first five minutes reminding the AI what they studied or correcting its assumptions?
+  * *Target:* At least 90% of returning sessions require zero briefing or setup from the student.
+* **Question-Type Recall Accuracy:** When reviewing a past weak spot, does the tutor test the exact problem sub-type they struggled with (such as base-rate traps in Data Sufficiency) without inventing random, irrelevant variants?
+  * *Target:* 100% accurate recall with zero hallucinated question types.
+* **Explanation Style Match:** Does the tutor stick to the student's favored explanation format (such as 2x2 grids with concrete numbers instead of abstract formulas) without needing a reminder?
+  * *Target:* At least 95% of explanations default to the saved preference.

+### 8.3 L2: Speed & System Health
+* **Memory Save Reliability:** Does the background worker parse and store takeaways into the database cleanly without dropping notes?
+  * *Target:* At least 99% of memory extractions save successfully.
+* **Response Speed:** How fast the tutor starts streaming its response so the back-and-forth feels natural.
+  * *Target:* Under 1.5 seconds to start answering.
+* **Memory Token Footprint:** Keeping saved notes short and sweet so the tutor stays focused, responses remain fast, and API costs stay low.
+  * *Target:* Average under 150 tokens (strictly capped at 200 tokens).

+---

+## 9. Product Roadmap

+The roadmap focuses on what solves our immediate study friction today (Now), what makes daily practice smoother next (Next), and bigger vision ideas down the line (Later).

+### 9.1 Now: Current MVP
+* **Step-by-Step Problem Solving:** The tutor walks through math and logic problems checkpoint by checkpoint, waiting for the student to confirm each step rather than dumping the full solution upfront.
+* **Automatic Note-Taking in the Background:** After an exchange, a background worker quietly picks up calculation traps, mastered rules, and preferred explanation styles, saving them directly to the database.
+* **Zero Topic Bleed:** Separate chat threads stay completely isolated so notes from a Bayes' Theorem session never spill into a Speed, Time & Distance chat.
+* **Fast, Lightweight Memory Injection:** Re-injects saved takeaways in under 200 tokens when returning to a thread, keeping responses snappy and API costs low.
+* **Instant Thread Titling:** Automatically renames new chats into clean 3-to-5-word titles after the first message without page reloads or screen flicker.

+### 9.2 Next: Planned for v1.1
+* **Uploading Notes & Mistake Logs (`Doc Upload`):** Letting students drop in screenshots of mock test errors or syllabus notes so the tutor knows what traps to target before the chat even starts.
+* **Target Score & Exam Profile (`Avatar & Profile`):** A simple settings modal to track target test dates, baseline section scores, and default explanation preferences.
+* **Click-to-Edit Memory Sidebar:** Giving students full control to click, edit, or delete any note in the "What I Remember About You" sidebar if their habits change or a note is outdated.
+* **Dropped Connection Handling:** A clean retry button if the streaming response drops mid-explanation so the student never loses their place.

+### 9.3 Later: Future Horizons (v2.0)
+* **Master Revision Dashboard:** A single view that pulls together recurring weak spots across every past chat into one targeted practice drill.
+* **Spaced Review Nudges:** Optional reminders when a topic where you made repeated errors hits the 7-day or 14-day spaced revision mark.
+* **Support for Other Exams:** Expanding the question taxonomy beyond GMAT Quant and Data Insights to tests like GRE or CAT.